Skip to main content

 When an agent is approved, the Security Office generates a unique badge ID and a signed token using a platform-managed signing key.
 The agent presents this badge when accessing governed resources.
 The AI Router validates the badge signature at the network edge.
 If a badge is revoked in the SO, the revocation pushes to the router within seconds.

 Revocation is immediate.
-The Security Office marks the badge as revoked and pushes the policy update to Andrew on the AI Router.
-Andrew updates the firewall rules to block the agent's traffic.
+The Security Office marks the badge as revoked and pushes the update to Andrew on the Edge Router.
+Andrew removes the agent’s DNS policy from BIND9 RPZ and nftables.
 The entire process completes in under 2 seconds.
-The revoked agent's traffic is dropped at the network edge.
+New connections from the revoked agent are blocked at the kernel level.
+The revocation propagates to all connected Edge Routers simultaneously.

 Policies can target individual agent badges, groups of agents, or all agents.
 You can allowlist a specific badge (e.g., full access for your infrastructure agent) while rate-limiting all other agents, or apply a blanket rule that all agents must follow.

-IPAM connects to the Docker socket on configured hosts.
-Every 8 hours (and on-demand via the Sync Docker button), it reads all running containers and reconciles their IP addresses, hostnames, and ports against the IPAM database.
-New containers get records created, changed containers get records updated, and stopped containers have their IPs freed.
+The Edge Router connects to the Docker socket on configured hosts.
+On a regular schedule (and on-demand via Sync button), it reads all running containers and reconciles their IP addresses, hostnames, and ports against the IP grid.
+New containers get records created, changed containers get records updated, stopped containers have their IPs freed.
 Only subnets with Docker sync enabled are touched.

 No. Andrew operates on a strict human-in-the-loop model for all write operations.
 Any command that would change network state — add a firewall rule, modify routing, update DHCP, apply a load balancer change — triggers an approval card that must be explicitly confirmed by an operator before Andrew executes.
 This behavior cannot be disabled or configured away.
 It is a core platform safety property.